kmilanez/kalah/README.md

 | gateway  |  Entry point to expose services to frontend systems and users |
 | registry  | Service registry and discovery pattern |

 App was designed with scalability in mind.
 Each service is stateless and can scale horizontaly.
-All data is store in microservices respective databases, and this can
+All data is store in microservices respective databases, running on Docker, which can scale as well.

 # About technologies used
 The stack used is for the services is Spring with Spring Boot.
 Infrastructure is based on Spring Cloud Netflix, that integrates Netflix OSS stack to Spring ecosystem.